-Similarly M Night Shyamalan’s 2015 horror movie ‘The Visit’ depicts elderly grandparents first as vaguely threatening with shades of dark fairy tales such as Hansel and Gretel or Red Riding Hood, and then as overtly bent on murdering their grandchildren in a representation that has been called ‘the most gerontophobic film ever made’ (Robey, 2015).
-But while the old man is terrifying in his malevolent strength and brooding geriatric ill will some of the most terrifying scenes are those involving the ‘grandmother’ who, after bed time, with darkness descended and the children cowering in their bedroom, flies shrieking around the house, clawing at the walls and emitting projectile vomit, a being both monstrous and seemingly possessed by the spirit of senility.
+Similarly, M Night Shyamalan’s 2015 horror movie ‘The Visit’ depicts elderly grandparents, first as vaguely threatening with shades of dark fairy tales such as Hansel and Gretel or Red Riding Hood, and then as overtly bent on murdering their grandchildren in a representation that has been called ‘the most gerontophobic film ever made’ (Robey, 2015).
+But while the old man is terrifying in his malevolent strength and brooding geriatric ill-will, some of the most terrifying scenes are those involving the ‘grandmother’ who, after bed time, with darkness descended and the children cowering in their bedroom, flies shrieking around the house, clawing at the walls and emitting projectile vomit; a being both monstrous and seemingly possessed by the spirit of senility.

 These fictional representations are echoed on the more ‘rational’ level of political discourse which increasingly sets the generations against each other in an ‘age war’ generated largely in the media, focused on either the problem of supporting the ‘burden’ of the poor old fourth agers or equally on the greed and generational advantages enjoyed by the third agers.
-These latter extend to housing, pensions, educational capital and, in existential terms, their privileged amounts of lifetime luck and success, a flourishing presented as grotesque and unnatural.
+These latter extend to housing, pensions, educational capital and, in existential terms, their privileged amounts of lifetime luck and success: a flourishing presented as grotesque and unnatural.
 Such depictions have appeared with great regularity across range of contemporary media sites, deployed from a range of political positions, including the (UK) Guardian, the New York Times, the Atlantic, the Huffington Post, Time, Forbes, The Daily Telegraph and the (UK) Times.
-Although the arguments found within these themes are diverse, they all fit within the long-held notion that the older generation is potentially or actually problematic for society at large, a view which increased within the context of the austerity debate, Brexit and then the election of PresidentTrump.
+Although the arguments found within these themes are diverse, they all fit within the long-held notion that the older generation is potentially or actually problematic for society at large, a view which increased within the context of the austerity debate, Brexit, and then the election of PresidentTrump.
 The British journalist Will Hutton chastises his own generation thus:

 ‘Having enjoyed a life of free love, free school meals, free universities, defined benefit pensions, mainly full employment and a 40-year-long housing boom, they are bequeathing their children sky-high house prices, debts and shrivelled pensions.
-A 60-year-old in 2010 is a very privileged and lucky human being’ (Hutton, 2010).’
+A 60-year-old in 2010 is a very privileged and lucky human being’ (Hutton, 2010).

-Many of the above arguments are also echoed in a vivid indictment by former Liberal Democrat Minister Chris Huhne (2013) again directed against his own generation.
-He warns: ‘The cost of pandering to pensioner is social arthritis’ and concludes with a ‘call to arms’: ‘Someone needs to fight the selfish, short-sighted old.
+Many of the above arguments are also echoed in a vivid indictment by former Liberal Democrat Minister Chris Huhne (2013), again directed against his own generation.
+He warns: ‘The cost of pandering to pensioner[s?] is social arthritis’, and concludes with a ‘call to arms’: ‘Someone needs to fight the selfish, short-sighted old.
 They are the past, not the future’ (Huhne, 2013).
 It seems as if this denigration is one way of asserting a firmly youthful third-age identity, a distancing of self (evident in the pronoun ‘they’ instead of ‘we’) from the spoiled identity of one’s coevals.